3 Key Considerations for Choosing Pumpkins, Winter Squashes, & Gourds

 Just for show.
 Most of the big Jack-o'-lantern pumpkins are purely ornamental in nature because they do not develop the sugars that we expect of an edible pumpkin.
 Likewise, some of the unusually colored and shaped specialty pumpkins serve best for decoration only.
-As for gourds , there are a number of edible varieties used in certain ethnic cuisines, but the majority are strictly for ornamental use.specialty pumpkins do have excellent eating quality, however, so they can serve both purposes.
-Many people appreciate the fact that they can use them for decorations, then cook them later on.
-Varieties that are both edible and ornamental encompass a wide range of colors and shapes, such as the delightfully plump, deeply ribbed Musque de Provence and the bright orange, teardrop-shaped Red October .
+As for gourds, there are a number of edible varieties used in certain ethnic cuisines, but the majority are strictly for ornamental use.

 For anyone supplying CSAs, much of the demand is for edible rather than ornamental products, but again, dual-purpose types lend both interest and value.
 You might choose to grow small edibles if you transport the CSA shares, larger ones if members pick up at the farm.
 In the latter case, be sure to have a cart or extra hands to help people get their shares to their vehicles.

-Space is another prime concern for cucurbit growers, both for growing and storage.
+Space is another prime concern for cucurbit growers, during both the growing and storage phases.

 Post-harvest handling.
 Finally, you might also consider your storage facilities when choosing which varieties to grow.
 If you have ample storage facilities for edibles, and a place to sell them over an extended period of time, you can choose varieties with long storage potential.
 If, on the other hand, your storage space is limited, it is less important to grow long-keeping varieties; you might want to grow varieties that reach their peak flavor soon after harvest.
 Refer to our Winter Squash Curing & Storage Chart to compare the average time periods for different types.